jwang104-UCSC/shoot/README.md

 I grabbed a copy of my school project so I can mess with it even after the class is over.

-I also renamed it because the old name was dumb.
+I also renamed it because ~~the old name was dumb~~ I didn't like the old name.

-I plan on replacing the assets as well eventually.
+I plan on replacing the assets as well eventually, since most of these are "borrowed" from other places.

 # Installation